Science Words That Start With Q 8th Grade

 Quantum Leap

 A quantum leap is a sudden and abrupt change in the state of a quantum system, such as an atom or molecule.
-In quantum mechanics, electrons can only occupy specific energy levels or orbits around the nucleus.
-When an electron absorbs or emits energy, it can jump from one energy level to another in a discrete quantum leap.
+Practically speaking, in quantum mechanics, electrons can only occupy specific energy levels or orbits around the nucleus.
+Also, when an electron absorbs or emits energy, it can jump from one energy level to another in a discrete quantum leap.
 This phenomenon is fundamental to understanding the behavior of atoms and molecules.

 Quantum Tunneling

 Quantum tunneling is a phenomenon in which a particle can pass through a potential barrier even if it does not have enough energy to overcome it classically.
-This is because, according to quantum mechanics, particles have a non-zero probability of existing on the other side of the barrier.
+Because of that, this is because, according to quantum mechanics, particles have a non-zero probability of existing on the other side of the barrier.
 Quantum tunneling is important in many physical processes, such as nuclear fusion in stars and the operation of some electronic devices.

 Quasi-stellar Object

 A quasi-stellar object, often shortened to quasar, is an extremely luminous active galactic nucleus (AGN).
-It is powered by a supermassive black hole at the center of a galaxy, which accretes matter and emits enormous amounts of energy in the form of radiation.
+On the flip side, it is powered by a supermassive black hole at the center of a galaxy, which accretes matter and emits enormous amounts of energy in the form of radiation.
 Quasars are among the most distant and luminous objects in the observable universe, providing valuable insights into the early universe.

 Query